Meet us 20 minutes before start time at 37 Camp Street, Queenstown to check in.

 That often depends on the river levels, but there's always a chance that participant’s may fall out of the raft.
 The guides are trained to deal with this and every Shotover River trip (and Kawarau in high water levels) has a safety kayaker.
 There is a full safety briefing before you commence your rafting trip explaining what to do if you should fall out of the boat.

-The minimum age for rafting is 13 years, with a minimum weight of 40kg.
-There is no maximum age or weight limit for rafting however the person must be able to fit our gear and safety equipment.
+The minimum weight for rafting is 40kg and the maximum limit is 120kg.
 We do have a number of extra large wetsuits but ask that you are physically fit and able to swim.